OneMoreSummer/academic-kickstart/content/post/is-the-underdog-effect-overrated/index.md

-**Bio Banding isn’t a dirty word**
+**Biobanding isn’t a dirty word**

-Playing up and playing down and also playing within a group of a players own Maturity Status level can offer coaches ways of optimising the individuals challenge level for both early and late born players.
+Playing up and playing down and also playing within a group of a players own Maturity Status level can offer coaches ways of optimising the individuals challenge level for all players.

 It is just as unquestionable that there is an Underdog Effect as it is unquestionable that there is a Relative Age Effect, but equating the two is a very hard sell.
 Are we really right in  saying that the benefits of the Underdog Effect are greater than the benefits of addressing the Relative Age Effect?